Chak Shahzad

 Chak Shahzad (چک شہزاد), is a modern suburb situated in the Islamabad Capital Territory of Pakistan.

-Historically, the suburb was home to Malik and Chowdhury tribesmen, but recently has seen a growth in farmhouses of the rich and wealthy from nearby Islamabad, including that of Pervez Musharraf, Makhdoom Ameen Faheem and Dr Tariq Fazal Chaudhry.
+Historically, the suburb was home to Malik, Chowdhury,Sheikh and Raja tribesmen, but recently has seen a growth in farmhouses of the rich and wealthy from nearby Islamabad, including that of federal minister Muhammad Talha Mahmood, Pervez Musharraf, Makhdoom Ameen Faheem, Prof. Zafar Chawdhery and Dr Tariq Fazal Chaudhry.
 The ex-cricketer and political leader Imran Khan also lives nearby in Bani Gala.
 The journalist Javed Chaudhry lives in Shahzad town which is adjacent to Chak Shahzad.

 Location

 It is neighboring to Bani Gala, Kuri, and Taramri.